oconnor663/jacko.io/posts/async_futures.md

 ```

 This prints the right output and quits at the right time, so the "sleep
-forever" problem is fixed, but we've replaced it with a "busy loop" problem.
+forever" problem is solved, but we've replaced it with a "busy loop" problem.
-This program calls `poll` over and over as fast as it can, burning 100% of the
+This program calls `poll` over and over as fast as it can, burning 100% CPU
-CPU until the wake time.
-We can see this indirectly by [counting the number of
+until it exits.
+We can see this indirectly by [counting the number of times
-times `poll` gets called][sleep_busy_dbg],[^poll_count] or we can measure it
+`poll` gets called][sleep_busy_dbg],[^poll_count] or we can measure it directly
-directly [using tools like `perf` on Linux][perf].
+[using tools like `perf` on Linux][perf].

 [sleep_busy_dbg]: playground://async_playground/sleep_busy_dbg.rs?mode=release